patricksavalle/devops-project-template/content/integration-standard.md

 - [ ] Use standard and well-supported [integration patterns](https://www.enterpriseintegrationpatterns.com/)

+- [ ] Build producers/servers consumer-agnostic

-- [ ] Consumers, never producers, do data transformation (as a producer may never do assumptions on consumers' needs)
+- [ ] Consumers/clients, not producers, do data transformation

-- { ] Avoid using a unified intermediate format or canonical data model (as this is incompatible with the autonomy in the DevOps model)
+- [ ] Avoid using a unified intermediate format or canonical data model

+  -> this would be incompatible with DevOps autonomy

-- [ ] Decentralize integration to application side as much as possible.
-Smart endpoints, dumb pipes!
+- [ ] Smart endpoints, dumb pipes!
+Decentralize integration.

-- [ ] Build for an untrusted environment
+- [ ] Build your application assuming an untrusted environment (the open internet)

 - [ ] Applications always connect to the integration platform never directly to other applications